 Track some transactions daily.
 For example, electronic funds transfers like ACH should be reviewed daily since they have a 48-hour return window.

 Establish and follow internal controls, including separation of duty protocols (signers, reviewers, etc).
 These measures can be perceived as a burden, but the risk of not following them is far greater.
-To learn more, check out this blog.

 Question and validate all emails.
 Look for inconsistencies.
 Does the request seem valid?
 Is it from a known source?